Senneschal/DataStory/index.md

 ##### Measures

 Which diseases have the most significant negative impact on society's quality of life? <br> How does differ between countries and over time? <br>
 The most severe effect of a disease is when it causes death, after all, you can't have any "quality of life" anymore if your life has come to an end. <br>

+*You can select your diseases of interest and see how they changed over time in almost any country on earth:*

 {% include Amount_of_recorded_deaths.html %}